eoliveraucb/eoliverapuntocom/replit.md

 - **Production**: Auto-deploy with build step and production server
 - **Database**: PostgreSQL provisioned automatically in production

+#### Reloading the Project on Replit
+- **Manual Reload**: If the project does not automatically reload after making changes, you can manually reload it by clicking the "Run" button at the top of the Replit interface.
+This will restart the server and apply any recent changes.
+- **Force Refresh**: For a full refresh, you can stop the current run by clicking the "Stop" button, then click "Run" again to start a fresh instance.
+This ensures that all cached states are cleared.
+- **Check Console Output**: After reloading, check the console output in the Replit IDE to confirm that the server has started correctly and is listening on the expected port (usually 5000 for development).

+#### Pushing Changes to Repository
+- **Commit Changes**: Use the Replit built-in Git interface or the command line in the Replit shell.
+If using the shell, stage your changes with `git add .`, then commit with `git commit -m "Your commit message"`.
+- **Push to Remote**: Push your changes to the remote repository (e.g., GitHub) by running `git push origin main` (replace `main` with your branch name if different).
+Ensure you have set up the remote repository in Replit's Git settings if not already configured.
+- **Authentication**: If pushing for the first time, you may need to authenticate with your GitHub credentials or a personal access token.
+Follow Replit's prompts to complete this step.
+- **Verify Push**: After pushing, check the repository on GitHub (or your chosen platform) to confirm that the changes have been uploaded successfully.

 ### Environment Variables
 - **DATABASE_URL**: PostgreSQL connection string (required for production)
 - **NODE_ENV**: Environment flag for development/production modes